shubham1925/Dijkstra-Algorithm-Planner/README.md

 ## **Running the code:**

-There are two .py files
+The code contains two .py files

 1. pointrobot.py

 2. rigidrobot.py

 Run the code on the commandline using the follwoing command `python3 pointrobot.py` and `rigidrobot.py`

+**For point robot**:

-The user will be prompted to give the coordinates of the start node and the goal node.
+The user will be prompted for:

+1. Coordinates of the start node and the goal node

+2. Radius of the robot ( radius = 0 )

+3. Clearnace of the robot ( clearance = 0 )

 `Enter x coordinate of start position: x_start`